Homer M. Hadley Memorial Bridge: History

 Sound Transit and the Washington State Department of Transportation added HOV lanes to the bridge's westbound lanes in 2017.
-This preceded construction of the 2 Line, a light rail line from downtown Seattle to Bellevue and Redmond which will use the former reversible express lanes.
-When this section of the 2 Line, scheduled to be completed in early 2026, begins operation, it will be the first permanent electrified railroad on a floating bridge.
-The light rail line will employ a set of floating spans for tracks on the transition between pontoons and the fixed spans.
+This preceded construction of the 2 Line, a light rail line from downtown Seattle to Bellevue and Redmond which uses the former reversible express lanes.
+This section of the 2 Line, completed in March 2026, is now the first permanent electrified railroad on a floating bridge.
+The light rail line employs a set of floating spans for tracks on the transition between pontoons and the fixed spans.